NIFA-AFRI-2017-06548/Sim-model/README.md

 See the working notes first.
 They are long but have a record of all or most important decisions.

+A history of all (?) simulations is in "Sensitivity Analysis.xlsx"

 The timeline of R scripts goes about like this:
 1. Monarchs.R
 2. MonarchsGlobalSA.R